schufeli/sephir-plus-plus/README.md

-# Vue template repository
+# Sephir plus plus

-Vue template for schufi.codes website projects
+Project for the M152 at the BBZW

-## Installed and pre-configured packages
+## Installed packages

 - [vite](https://vitejs.dev/)
 - [vue 3](https://vuejs.org/)